RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab11.md

 ## Create a Task to create the container image

 Now that we know the exact commands that we need in our Pipeline, let's add an extra task to make that happen.
-Because we want to be able to experiment with this Task until we get it right, we will put the commands in a separate Task and run it until we get it right ( and we will parametrize the task out of the box so that we can easily work with it from the pipeline).
+Because we want to be able to experiment with this Task until we get it right, we will put the commands in a separate Task and run it until we get it right ( and we will parameterize the task out of the box so that we can easily work with it from the pipeline).

 A few things to note:
 * The task uses the `quay.io/openshift/origin-cli:latest` container image to execute the commands.
 If we only had to run a command-or-two for this stage, we could have used the existing `ClusterTask`, but because we also have to do some checking and clean-up (to make the task run repeatable), we will just lean on the same container image that the `ClusterTask` uses.